Direct Dial: 252-265-5454

 One of the most rewarding activities I’ve done in recent years has been being a member of the VIM (Volunteers in Mission) team at First United Methodist Church in Wilson.
 Our team has been able to accomplish much with multiple trips to Costa Rica building and repairing church-related projects there.
 Learning about and interacting with Costa Ricans there and getting to know the country has been a great experience.

-With Susan and two grown children – Claire and Drew – as well as Sadie the golden retriever, life is good!
+With Susan and two grown children – Claire and Drew – life is good!